QuakedK/Oneclick/Oneclick Recommendations.md

 # Optional Things & Features:
+**Important Advice** | For the best and most favorably results, We recommend running Oneclick on a fresh Stock Win 11 install.
+This way we can guarantee nothing in your OS could possibly conflict or incorretly interact with Oneclick.
+Although it doesn't necessarily mean you have too.

 **Important Recommendation** | Download [Dcontrol](https://www.sordum.org/downloads/?st-defender-control) & disable Windows Defender and add to the exclusion list.

 Windows Search | Recommended to remove!